Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Model selection and fitting procedure

 \subsection{Parameter priors}

 Our parameter space consists of both cosmological and nuisance parameters.
-The former comprises the Hubble parameter $h$ and the cold dark matter density parameter $\omegac$.
-Since in real space the primordial scalar amplitude $\As$ is strongly degenerate with the linear bias parameter $b_1$, at least on sufficiently large scales,\footnote{While the linear galaxy power spectrum depends on the combination $b_1^2\As$, the nonlinear corrections depend on a different combination of the linear bias and the scalar amplitude, so that they can in principle break the degeneracy.
-However, since loop corrections are subdominant with respect to the amplitude of the linear galaxy power spectrum, we find that a strong degeneracy is still present, even when including mildly nonlinear scales in the fits.} we keep $A_\mathrm{s}$ fixed to its fiducial value, along with the rest of the cosmological parameters, to the values shown in Table \ref{tab:flagship_cosmology}.
+Sampled cosmological parameters comprise the Hubble parameter $h$ and the cold dark matter density parameter $\omegac$.
+The latter can be constrained only through the full-shape of the galaxy power spectrum, especially via the position of the matter-radiation equality $k_{\rm eq}$, since geometric distance information is lost due to the fact that we conduct our analysis using real-space coordinates.
+For the same reason, $h$ can be artificially constrained because we fix all the other parameters affecting the amplitude of the matter power spectrum \citep{Sanchez2022}. \footnote{In practice, expressing the galaxy power spectrum in $\kMpc$ units makes possible to constrain evolution parameters $\paren{h,\As,w_0,w_{\rm a},\omega_{\rm K},\ldots}$ even when they are varied together in the same fit of the galaxy power spectrum data vector.
+This happens because with this set of units it is possible to break the degeneracy experienced by the evolution parameters that is otherwise present when expressing the data vector in ${\rm Mpc}^{-1}$ units \citep{Sanchez2022}.} We keep fixed the baryon density parameter $\omegab$ and the scalar spectral index $\ns$, since galaxy clustering measurements on their own are not able to constrain them with the same level of precision of \gls{cmb} data.
+At the same time, since in real space the primordial scalar amplitude $\As$ is strongly degenerate with the linear bias parameter $b_1$, at least on sufficiently large scales,\footnote{While the linear galaxy power spectrum depends on the combination $b_1^2\As$, the non-linear corrections depend on a different combination of the linear bias and the scalar amplitude, so that they can in principle break the degeneracy.
+However, since loop corrections are subdominant with respect to the amplitude of the linear galaxy power spectrum, we find that a strong degeneracy is still present, even when including mildly non-linear scales in the fits.} we keep $A_\mathrm{s}$ fixed to its fiducial value, along with the rest of the cosmological parameters, to the values shown in Table \ref{tab:flagship_cosmology}.

 The nuisance parameters are split into two sets, depending on the considered model.
 The parameters of the Eulerian bias expansion are composed of a mixture of bias parameters, $\curly{b_1,b_2,\bGtwo,\bGthree}$, counterterms, $\curly{c_0}$, and shot-noise parameters, $\curly{\aPone,\aPtwo}$.
 All of them enter in the final expression for the galaxy power spectrum as shown in Sect.~\ref{sec:theory_eft}.
 When testing the bias relations presented in Sect.~\ref{sec:bias_rel}, the parameters subject to the bias relations are not sampled over, but computed at each step in the chain as a function of the lower-order bias parameters.
 The scale-dependent noise parameter $\aPtwo$ is kept fixed to 0 for the majority of the runs we carry out, except for the ones presented in Sect.~\ref{sec:scale-dep_shot}, where we explicitly test the constraining power of the \gls{eft} model on this parameter in the range of redshifts that we are considering.